-- This neighbourhood made number 9 in the top ten places in the U.K to live.
-Come for a visit and see why.
-(Harrogate made number 1!
-Only 30 minutes drive from The Acer Guest House)

-- Going to a conference?
+This neighbourhood made number 9 in the top ten places in the U.K to live. > Come for a visit and see why.
+(Harrogate made number 1; only 17 mies from The > Acer Guest House). > - Going to a conference?
 On a budget?
 Need a free parking space?
-Prefer a great (Award Winning) breakfast to a "corporate" breakfast?
-Stay at The Acer (if you are by yourself ask for the single occupancy rate); within easy walking distance of The Marriott, Park Inn, the Royal York, the Racecourse Grandstand and several other conference venues.
+Prefer a great > (Award Winning) breakfast to a "corporate" breakfast?
+Stay at The Acer (if you > are by yourself ask for the single occupancy rate); within easy walking distance > of The Marriott, Park Inn, the Royal York, the Racecourse Grandstand and several > other conference venues.